-Credit card processing is a transformative technology completely revolutionizing the business world with simplified automated payments.
+Credit card processing is a transformative technology that is completely revolutionizing the business world with simplified automated payments.
 Just what, however, is credit card processing, and how does it work?
 The first step in this process is to create a merchant account.
 A merchant account allows you to accept credit cards as a form of payment for goods and services sold.
 From there, you’re well on your way to processing payments seamlessly.
 Read on to discover more about credit card processing and how you can choose the best provider.

 How a business processes credit cards